 Before we get into the details of why running through pain is a bad idea, let’s discuss the differences between “discomfort” and “pain”.
 Whenever I’m working with a brand new client, either in the gym or a runner, I always make sure to distinguish the differences in these physical experiences.

-Discomfort is that icky feeling that creeps up when something you are attempting is more difficult than your current fitness level.
+Discomfort when running is that icky feeling that creeps up when something you are attempting is more difficult than your current fitness level.
 It may show up in the form of labored breathing, shaky muscles, or even perhaps a little nausea.

 It’s not a good feeling, but for the most part, it’s a natural reaction to the work we are putting our bodies through (assuming the workout is prescribed at an intensity to elicit such a response).